Trail Running

 • Fun – you must be able to laugh at yourself and others (when you get horribly lost, capsize etc. You’ll be pleased to know that even the very best in the sport get lost every now and again!)

-• Friends – whether taking up the challenge with friends of family or coming along on your own you’ll soon be part of a very welcoming and supporting adventure racing community – race buddies and training partners a-plenty.
+• Friends – whether taking up the challenge with friends or family or coming along on your own, you’ll soon be part of a very welcoming and supporting Adventure Racing community – race buddies and training partners a-plenty.

 • Dare to be different – have a great story to tell in the office, at the running/ triathlon club or gym on Monday!